 Că-n aste mâni mai curge un sânge de roman,

-Şi că-na noastre piepturi păstrăm cu fală-un nume
+Şi că-n a noastre piepturi păstrăm cu fală-un nume

 Triumfător în lupte, un nume de Traian.